TO THE BOARD OF HIGHER EDUCATION AND CAMPUS MINISTRY

 F. Hospitality Ministry

-- Have new Hospitality Coordinator, responsible for tabling on campus, greeting newcomers.
+Hospitality Coordinator: responsible for tabling on campus, greeting newcomers.

 VII.
 GOALS AND PLANS FOR THE COMING YEAR